-- People who have a tactical command role have a responsibility to coure they accorrepared to carry out their а. role; this includes keeping up to date with the policies and processes at are used or major incidents - Protect life, property and the environment b. - Be aware of and understand the multi-agency command stice ture, er roles, responsibilities, c. requirements and capabilities (including gaps), and mailton the perational command structure, including functional roles - Establish shared situational awareness between ' e responser organizations at the tactical level and promote d. effective decision-making using the JDM - Understand how ever-changing threats and hazards ect each organisation, and work with multi-agency e. colleagues to develop a joint understancing on the put of implace appropriate mitigation and management arrangements to continually monitor that response the counging nature of emergencies for the organisation Ensure that statutory responsibilities to met for het the safety, human rights, data protection and welfare of - f. people during the incident - Where necessary make the strate, comported are of the incident and the common operating picture q. ĥ.
-Ensure that all tactical decisions mach and the ationale behind them, are documented in a decision log, - ensuring that a clear au trail exists full multi-agency debriefs and future multi-agency learning - i.
-Make debriefing facilit. availe' e and de lef the operational commander, ensuring any issues that have ared using Joint Organisational Learning (JOL) Online affected interoper-bility c e.
+- a.
+People who have a tactical command role have a responsibility to ensure they are prepared to carry out their role; this includes keeping up to date with the policies and processes that are used for major incidents b.
+Protect life, property and the environment - Be aware of and understand the multi-agency command structure, commander roles, responsibilities, requirements and capabilities (including gaps), and monitor the operational command structure, including functional roles - d.
+Establish shared situational awareness between the responder organisations at the tactical level and promote effective decision-making using the JDM - e.
+Understand how ever-changing threats and hazards affect each organisation, and work with multi-agency colleagues to develop a joint understanding of risk, putting in place appropriate mitigation and management arrangements to continually monitor and respond to the changing nature of emergencies for the organisation - f.
+Ensure that statutory responsibilities are met for health, safety, human rights, data protection and welfare of people during the incident - g.
+Where necessary make the strategic commander aware of the incident and the common operating pictureh.
+Ensure that all tactical decisions made, and the rationale behind them, are documented in a decision log, - ensuring that a clear audit trail exists for all multi-agency debriefs and future multi-agency learning - i.
+Make debriefing facilities available and debrief the operational commander, ensuring any issues that have affected interoperability are shared using Joint Organisational Learning (JOL) Online

-Operational Command explaine.
+Operational Command explained

-- People wh an oper Vional command or management role have a responsibility to ensure they are a. prepared to rry our le; this includes keeping up to date with the policies and processes that are used for mains inclde - b.
-Pr_lect life, rope. and the environment - ake an initic asses, nent of the situation, using M/ETHANE to provide early situational awareness of the c. cident and the relevant resource requirements, ensuring that where appropriate, a major incident is c lared and ared with partners - representatives from other responder organisations to identify a forward command point Co (FCP), u not already done, and agree initial actions including the timings of future meetings - M_v e and share decisions with multi-agency colleagues according to your agreed level of responsibility, wi an awareness of consequence management using the Joint Decision Model (JDM) - S are information, intelligence and risk information to make effective joint decisions and co-ordinate operational plans by agreeing a common view of the situation, its consequences and potential outcomes and the actions required within a working strategy - Identify the role of each organisation in managing and co-ordinating the care of victims and survivors, and g. their relatives and friends - Understand how continually changing hazards and risks affect each organisation and work with multi-agency h. colleagues to address them ensuring that statutory responsibilities for the health, safety and welfare of personnel are met during the incident - i.
-Consider the security of the scene and identify and agree triggers, signals and arrangements for emergency evacuation of responders - Maintain a contemporaneous log of decisions made, including the rationale for them and any actions to be j. carried out
+- a.
+People who have an operational command or management role have a responsibility to ensure they are prepared to carry out their role; this includes keeping up to date with the policies and processes that are used for major incidents - b.
+Protect life, property and the environment - c.
+Make an initial assessment of the situation, using M/ETHANE to provide early situational awareness of the incident and the relevant resource requirements, ensuring that where appropriate, a major incident is declared and shared with partners - d.
+Co-locate with representatives from other responder organisations to identify a forward command point (FCP), if not already done, and agree initial actions including the timings of future meetings - e.
+Make and share decisions with multi-agency colleagues according to your agreed level of responsibility, with an awareness of consequence management using the Joint Decision Model (JDM) - f.
+Share information, intelligence and risk information to make effective joint decisions and co-ordinate operational plans by agreeing a common view of the situation, its consequences and potential outcomes and the actions required within a working strategy - g.
+Identify the role of each organisation in managing and co-ordinating the care of victims and survivors, and their relatives and friends - h.
+Understand how continually changing hazards and risks affect each organisation and work with multi-agency colleagues to address them ensuring that statutory responsibilities for the health, safety and welfare of personnel are met during the incident - i.
+Consider the security of the scene and identify and agree triggers, signals and arrangements for emergency evacuation of responders - j.
+Maintain a contemporaneous log of decisions made, including the rationale for them and any actions to be carried out